 Perform these upgrade steps on each node in the cluster.
+If the cluster is a mixed workload cluster, upgrade in the order described in Order of upgrading nodes.
 Complete all steps on one node before starting to upgrade the next node.

 To upgrade a node